gitter-badger/galaxy-1/README.md

 Comet tries to make use of the latest technologies and best practices, such as generators, DI, macros, and many more, and attempts to make these technologies both accessible and easy to use for the end user.
 Writing great applications should be fun, not cumbersome.

 Interested in this project?
-[Follow us](https://twitter.com/CometPlatform) on Twitter to sstay up to date with the latest developments.
+[Follow us](https://twitter.com/CometPlatform) on Twitter to stay up to date with the latest developments.